 We will explore the major benefits which flow to teens in the “bubble,” who go device free along with the importance of downtime away from competitive and chronic stressors, a return to nature, and the exploration of new activities.

 The mere act of attending a camp without a bunch of friends is a huge risk.
 Additional managed risks at camp provide valuable chances to test limits and learn how to continue operating even under stress/anxiety.
-Camp is removed from the dual pressures of parents/school and social media, allowing teens the opportunity to try something that they may well fail at, free of the fear of long term academic or social consequences.
-The unhealthy obsession with perfection can be safely challenged by a camp’s relaxed, “come as you are” atmosphere
+Camp is removed from the dual pressures of parents/school and social media, allowing teens the opportunity to try something that they may well fail at, free of the fear of

 The importance of the natural world on human well-being has been seriously undermined.
 Camp gives kids and an opportunity to gain first-hand experience of the benefits of being in green places and around bodies of water; it helps them feel comfortable and welcome in nature; and it ideally creates or strengthens a bond with the outdoors that inspires teenagers to protect natural spaces.